 UW Tacoma allows Washington residents 60 years of age or older to audit certain courses on a space available basis.
 Registration for Access students begins the third day of the quarter.
 Students who attend the University under the Access program are limited to two courses per quarter.
 There is a nominal registration fee, but Access students do not pay tuition.
 As auditors, students do not receive credit, participate in discussions, complete laboratory work or take examinations.
 Courses requiring lab fees are ineligible for the Access program.
 For more information, visit the Office of the Registrar website.

-UW staff and faculty may register for classes beginning the third day of the quarter.
+UW staff and faculty may register for all classes beginning the third day of the quarter.

 Schools or majors may have limits or exclusions to the tuition exemption program.
 Please contact the school or major for additional information.

 Any credits in excess of the six (eligible, tuition exempt) credits are subject to the same “space available” registration dates.
-Please visit the Office of the Registrar website for more information.
+Visit the Office of the Registrar website for more information, including a link to the online form to request tuition exemption.

 Late Add Period

-An entry code or enrollment request through the academic department is required to add any class during the late add period, which is open through the second week of the quarter.
+The Late Add Period is open through the second week of the quarter and a student is required to submit an entry code or enrollment request through the academic department in order to add courses.
 A $20 fee is charged for each additional day registration transactions are processed.
 This fee is in addition to any tuition increase or forfeiture as a result of the change.
-See the Academic Calendar for specific dates.
+Visit the Academic Calendar for specific dates.

 Current Quarter Drop